Oneiros: KV Cache Optimization through Parameter Remapping for Multi-tenant LLM Serving: Conclusion

 Existing work, such as Pie~\cite{xu2024pie}, leverages this extra CPU-GPU bandwidth by offloading the KV cache of future layers to CPU memory and swapping back to GPU memory as required, thereby increasing the effective KV cache size (see Figure~\ref{fig_para_kv} (left side)).
 This allows for larger batches or longer sequences without triggering recomputation, thereby reducing inference serving latency and improving serving throughput.
 However, the frequent updates to the KV cache in GPU memory require synchronization during KV cache swapping, introducing overheads with bidirectional data transfers.
 As shown in Figure~\ref{fig_para_kv} (left side), the KV cache in GPU memory cannot be freed or overwritten (step 2) until the swap to CPU memory (step 1) is complete, since the KV cache is updated after each token generation iteration.
 We empirically note that this dependency introduces frequent synchronization between CPU and GPU memory during KV cache swapping, leading to increased serving latency and reduced system throughput (see \S~\ref{section_kv_swap}).

 Instead, we propose \emph{dynamic parameter remapping}\footnote{In this paper, swap refers to bidirectional data transfer to and from CPU/GPU memory, whereas remap denotes unidirectional data transfer from CPU to GPU memory.}, where we simply repurpose a portion of the GPU memory originally allocated for model parameters to support a larger KV cache, enabling the system to accommodate increased KV cache requirements.
 Unlike KV cache swapping, parameter remapping introduces negligible synchronization overhead, as model parameters remain constant during inference.
 As shown in Figure~\ref{fig_para_kv} (right), it is a non-blocking, unidirectional data transfer that does not require offloading parameters back to the CPU.
 This immutability simplifies resource management, as the transfer is both deterministic and fixed in size.
-Notably, parameter remapping is particularly well-suited for multi-tenant LLM serving: it enables efficient and proactive reuse of memory allocated to inactive models\footnote{Prior work observed that models frequently enter idle periods without incoming requests.
-In production traces, over 60\% of models exhibit more than 1,000 idle intervals exceeding 10 seconds each~\cite{yu2025prism}.
+Notably, parameter remapping is particularly well-suited for multi-tenant LLM serving: it enables efficient and proactive reuse of memory allocated to inactive models\footnote{Prior work observed that models frequently enter idle periods without incoming requests~\cite{yu2025prism}.
 We refer to models in such intervals as inactive models.} by repurposing their parameter storage as KV cache for active models.